DrewNaylor/Retiled/README.md

   - The keyboard had a `paste` button at the very left part of the suggestion bar, so that needs to be added as well
   - Text-based emoticons are another thing it needs besides multi-language support (this whole thing needs multi-language support, but I don't really know how to do localization even if I did know multiple languages, so hopefully someone who knows how to do that can help with it)
   - May as well add the text navigation "stick" that Windows 10 Mobile had, since it's one of the few good things that version did.
 This will be one of the few features from W10M.
+- Battery Saver app
+  - The only thing that would work for sure would be to get battery status like charge percentage.
+Maybe TLP has command-line options that can make it conserve more power for Battery Saver.
 - Typing dictionary
   - There was no way to remove individual words, so there should be a menu that allows selecting user-added words to remove.
 - Text selection that looks and behaves like WP